DevXtechnic/yt-daily/README.md

 The engine maintains a local JSON database of every video it has ever encountered.
 When a scan starts, it fetches the latest activity from your monitored channels and compares signatures to identify "Gaps" in your collection.

 ### 2. Parallel Processing Engine
-Unlike traditional downloaders that process one file at a time, `yt-daily` utilizes a multi-threaded parallel downloader.
+Unlike traditional downloaders that process one file at a time, `Ytdaily` utilizes a multi-threaded parallel downloader.
 It intelligently distributes your bandwidth across multiple streams to finish your daily queue in minutes rather than hours.

 ### 3. The SponsorBlock Integration
 Every download is automatically scrubbed of non-content segments (Sponsors, Intros, Outros, Interaction Reminders) using the SponsorBlock API, saving you hours of watch time.